top of page

 How long does it take to write a letter to refer for surgery or other medical interventions?

-Wondering about the process for gender-affirming care?
+Wondering about the process for being referred for your medical care?
 Here's how we approach it:

 We start by getting to know you and your goals.
 Together, we'll discuss: